-As of November 6, 2020, TRIO will be available via phone and Zoom, Monday through Thursday from 8am to 4:30pm.
-On Fridays we will be closed to the public for staff training and administration.
-These updated hours will be effective until March 30, 2021.
+As of April 5th 2021, TRIO will be available via phone and Zoom, Monday through Thursday from 8am to 4:30pm and Fridays from 12pm to 4:30pm.
+Friday mornings will be closed to the public for staff administrative work.
+These updated hours will be effective until June 18, 2021.

 TRIO Advisors are available by appointment and for drop-in for Current TRIO Students.
 Please see links below.

 See Drop-In Hours for Current TRIO Students HERE.

 If you have further questions, please call our Virtual Front Desk at 206-934-3852.

 - Federally-funded programs established under the Title IV of the Higher Education Act of 1965, referred to as the TRiO Programs (initially just three programs).

 - Established by the United States Congress to help low-income Americans enter college, graduate, and go on to contribute to American societal and economic life.